 Investors have good reasons to be interested.
 Fintech and e-commerce are hot sectors in today’s market, and Klarna is Europe’s largest privately held fintech company.
-Performance metrics are trending steadily up and private capital is pouring in, pushing Klarna’s current valuation to $45 billion.
-Numbers like that get attention.
+Performance metrics are trending steadily up and private capital is pouring in.

 Let’s take a closer look at Klarna, at what the excitement is all about, and at some potential ways to invest before the IPO.